tanutarou/CarND-Behavioral-Cloning-P3/writeup_report.md

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to how to return the center line.
 And, I recorded the inverse rotation driving too.

-To augment the data sat, I also flipped images and angles thinking that this would be easily generate different natural data.
+To augment the data set, I also flipped images and angles thinking that this would be easily generate different natural data.
 For example, here is an image that has then been flipped:

 ![alt text][origin]
 ![alt text][flip]

 And, I used the images from three camera(center, right and left) and shifted angles to get data from left sides and right sides easily.
 After the collection process, I had 101,100 number of data points(This includes the augmented data).

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was about 10 Epochs.
-Because, training more epochs increase validation loss.
+Because, training more epochs increased validation loss.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 Bellow gif files are the driving video by my trained model.